bLopata/ml-tensorflow/Readme.md

 training_op = optimizer.minimize(loss)
 ```

 We initialize all of our variables and reshape the test digits using the helper method declared above.
 For our TensorFlow session, we set up 10 epochs of 150 images per iteration.
 We set up the feed dictionaries to pass all x and y-values into the optimizer, and the training and test accuracy is computed at each epoch.
+For this simple dataset, we were able to acheive training accuracy of >97% and test accuracy of >95%.